 Sebadoh

 No lyric encapsulated the alternative-goes-mainstream revolution of the ‘90s so perfectly and powerfully.
-But even when its music incorporated that era’s most in-demand features—quiet/loud dynamics, aggressive guitars, lyrics blending cynicism with sincerity—Sebadoh’s own transition from the periphery to full-on popularity never quite transpired.
-This was largely a consequence of the creative tension that existed between Sebadoh’s chief songwriters: Westfield native Barlow, and Northampton’s Eric Gaffney and Jason Loewenstein—three songwriters who occupied three vastly different worlds.
+But even when its music incorporated that era’s most in-demand features – quiet/loud dynamics, aggressive guitars, lyrics blending cynicism with sincerity – Sebadoh’s own transition from the periphery to full-on popularity never quite transpired.
+This was largely the result of major creative tensions between the chief songwriters – Westfield, Massachusetts native Barlow and Northampton’s Eric Gaffney and Jason Loewenstein – who occupied three vastly different worlds.

-Subsequent releases—1993’s Bubble and Scrape and the following year’s Bakesale, the first without Gaffney, who quit the band (he was replaced by Bob Fay)—marked a shift in the approach to recording and production.
-Loewenstein assumed a more prominent songwriting role; as a whole, the band relied less on the bedroom four-track and transformed its trademark lo-fi sound into something more robust and focused.
-(Despite Barlow’s contention that hi-fi is “brutally sterile.”)
+The band’s next two discs, 1993’s Bubble and Scrape and 1994’s Bakesale – the latter being the first without Gaffney, who left the band and was replaced by Bob Fay – marked a significant shift in the group’s recording and production approaches, with Loewenstein assuming a more prominent songwriting role; as a whole, the band relied less on the bedroom four-track and transformed its trademark lo-fi sound into something much more robust and focused (despite Barlow’s contention that hi-fi is “brutally sterile”).

 (by Ryan Foley)